Histoplasmosis is an infection that occurs from breathing in the spores of the fungus Histoplasma capsulatum.

 If symptoms do occur, they may include:

 The infection may be active for a short period of time, and then the symptoms go away.
-Sometimes, the lung infection may become long-term (chronic).
+Sometimes, the lung infection may become chronic.
 Symptoms include:

 Histoplasmosis is diagnosed by:

-To help diagnose this condition, your doctor may perform:
+To help diagnose this condition, your health care provider may do a:

 Most of the time, this infection goes away without treatment.

-If you are sick for more than 1 month or are having trouble breathing, your doctor may prescribe medication.
+If you are sick for more than 1 month or are having trouble breathing, your provider may prescribe medicine.
 The main treatment for histoplasmosis is antifungal drugs.
-Amphotericin B, itraconazole, and ketoconazole are the usual treatments.

-The death rate is higher for people with untreated widespread (disseminated) histoplasmosis whose immune system is not working well.
+The death rate is higher for people with untreated disseminated histoplasmosis who have a weakened immune system.

-Enlarged lymph nodes in the chest (called mediastinal granulomas) may press on body parts such as the esophagus and blood vessels of the lungs.
+Enlarged lymph nodes in the chest may press on body parts such as the esophagus and blood vessels of the lungs.

 Histoplasmosis may be prevented by reducing exposure to dust in chicken coops, bat caves, and other high-risk locations.
-Wear masks and other protective equipment if you work in these environments.
+Wear masks and other protective equipment if you work in or go into these environments.

 Ohio River Valley fever; Fibrosing mediastinitis